quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2B005---Streaming-Systems/2ssb_part05_When_Watermarks.md

 ---

 #### Watermarks Overview
 Background context explaining watermarks.
 Watermarks are temporal notions of input completeness in the event-time domain, used to measure progress and completeness relative to the event times of records being processed.
-They represent a function \( F(P) \rightarrow E \), where \( P \) is processing time and \( E \) is event time.
+They represent a function $F(P) \rightarrow E $, where $ P $ is processing time and $ E$ is event time.
 :p What are watermarks?
 ??x
 Watermarks help track the completeness of input data in terms of event time, allowing for proper handling of late data in stream processing systems.
 They serve as a function that maps processing time to event time, indicating the latest event time for which all inputs have been observed or will be seen.